Images

 pegmatites hosted by the calcalkaline Baveno pluton contain

-an important scandium-minerals association; six of the 19 known
+an important scandium-minerals association; several of the known

 scandium mineral species occur as fine crystals in the cavities of the